tregua87/sgxmonitor-artifact/README.md

 ## Usage

-We organize the flow by following the evaluation section (Section 7).
-However, the artifact workflow does not follow the evaluation section for technical reasons (i.e., we need models to verify the enclave exceution).
+We organize the artifact upon the evaluation section (Section 7).
+However, we did not strictly follow the evaluation section for technical reasons (i.e., we need models to verify the enclave execution).
+Each step in the artifact evaluation specifies which experiment in Section 7 it refers to.

-The main docker container is `/sgxmonitor-src`.
+The main folder in the docker container is `/sgxmonitor-src`.
 We assume all the relative paths and the main commands are fired from this directory.

 ### Preparation